funkadelic83/unit-4-game/README.md

 This project was created by Mike Damanskis: mikedamanskis@gmail.com

-Images are from Wikipedia Commons.
+Jewel Images are from Wikipedia Commons.
+Background from SubtlePatterns.com: Fancy Cushion Pattern